squid-cache/squid-cache.github.io/Squid-2.7.rst

  * HTTP/1.1 compliant replies to clients
  * Modular logging work - including external logging daemon support, UDP logging support

-(not yet ported to Squid-3)
+(ported to Squid-3.4)

+ * "store rewrite" stuff from Adrian Chadd - rewrite URLs when used for object storage and lookup; useful for caching sites with dynamic URLs with static content (eg Windows Updates, !YouTube, Google Maps, etc) as well as some CDN-like uses.

+(ported to Squid-3.5)

  * Fixing (or at least working around) [[http://www.squid-cache.org/bugs/show_bug.cgi?id=7|Bug #7]]
  * Further transparent interception improvements from Steven Wilton
- * "store rewrite" stuff from Adrian Chadd - rewrite URLs when used for object storage and lookup; useful for caching sites with dynamic URLs with static content (eg Windows Updates, !YouTube, Google Maps, etc) as well as some CDN-like uses.

 Packages of squid 2.7 source code are available at http://www.squid-cache.org/Versions/v2/2.7/